-No; Polyester does not shrink under normal circumstances. ie when it is washed in cold water and ironed at low heat.
-Polyester fabric is made of synthetic fibers and has good dimensional stability and resists shrinkage – which is in direct contrast to all other natural fibers like cotton and linen
+No, polyester does not shrink under normal circumstances.
+I.e., when it is washed in cold water and ironed at low heat.
+Polyester fabric is made of synthetic fibers, has good dimensional stability, and resists shrinkage – in direct contrast to all other natural fibers like cotton and linen.

 Most people buy polyester bed linen, draperies, and clothes because of ease of care and other positive qualities like almost indestructibility and long years of use.
 But then they are concerned whether they will fit the same way after washing them.
 If shrinkage is the concern, they need not worry.
 Polyester fabric does not shrink unless it is made of blended fibers (with natural fibers).

-I buy a dress in cotton and I love it – it is everything I want in a dress and fits me to a ‘T’ – great.
+I buy a cotton dress and love it – it is everything I want in a dress and fits me to a ‘T’ – great.
 But after the first wash, I begin to wish I was thinner or that I had bought a bigger, looser size.
 The dress has gone one size smaller in the wash!
-This would be the case if the fabric of the dress was linen, wool or silk.
+This would be the case if the dress’s fabric was linen, wool, or silk.
 But if it was a polyester one, I needn’t have despaired.

 Polyester clothes do not generally shrink in the wash; at least if you treat it as it should be – that is, wash it in cold water.

 And then there comes the question of shrinkage!
-No, it doesnot shrink.
-Which can be an plus or minus according to what you are looking for.
+No, it does not shrink.
+Which can be a plus or minus according to what you are looking for.

 What temperature is preferred for washing polyester?

-Cold water wash is preferred but if you want to wash in a more warmer water, a wash temperature of 40°C is preferred for polyester fabrics.
+Cold water wash is preferred, but if you want to wash in warm water, a wash temperature of 40°C is preferred for polyester fabrics.
 Low temperatures should be used for softer polyesters (the kind that looks like silk or rayon).
-If your machine has a permanent press setting this is ideal for pleated polyester garments.
-In LG washing machiines the name for the setting for polyester fabric is ‘Easy Care’.
+If your machine has a permanent press setting, this is ideal for pleated polyester garments.
+In LG washing machines, the name for the setting for polyester fabric is ‘Easy Care.’

-Polyester microfiber clothing are always washed in cold water and with a gentle cycle.
-If you have polyester fleece blankets or clothing look for a setting called ‘fuzzy’.
+Polyester microfiber clothing is always washed in cold water and with a gentle cycle.
+If you have polyester fleece blankets or clothing, look for a setting called ‘fuzzy.’

 How to shrink polyester?